uvicmakerlab/dhsi2015/DHSI2015ArduinoNotes.md

 * Next, open your Arduino IDE and go to *File > Examples > 2.
 Digital > Button* and open that sketch.
 * Once the code is uploaded and your circuit is built, connect the Arduino to your computer using the USB cable and make sure the correct board and port are selected (under Tools).
 In the IDE window, click on the checkmark icon to compile the code and make sure there are no errors.
 If error messages display in the bottom of your window, let’s troubleshoot.
-* Once your code if free of errors, click on the arrow icon in the IDE window to load the code onto the Arduino.
+* Once your code is free of errors, click on the arrow icon in the IDE window to load the code onto the Arduino.
 Now try to turn on the LED by pushing the button on the circuit.
 If it’s not working, review all your connections and we can troubleshoot together.

 ## Exercise 3 – Using a Potentiometer for Analog Input